 For you?

-The Hague University of Applied Sciences offers two directions in design programmes.
-The first one is Interaction Design (Dutch), the second User Experience Design (English).
-Both directions appeal to the creative power of the students.
-The interaction designer uses this power for creating smart applications that can be used immediately.
-The user experience designer invents smart concepts.
-In both programmes you are always looking for the best possible quality of interaction between humans and a system.
-Both directions lead to the same final qualification.
+The Hague University of Applied Sciences offers two versions of their Communication and Multimedia Design programme.
+The first one is Interaction Design (Dutch), and the second one is User Experience Design (UXD, English).
+Both versions appeal to the creative power of students.
+Interaction designers use this power to create smart applications that can be used immediately.
+User experience designers invent smart concepts.
+In both programmes, we are always looking for the best possible quality of interaction between humans and systems.
+Both directions lead to the same final qualification, a Bachelor of Science.

 Admission requirements